brainsam/pgbouncer/README.md

 ## Synopsis

-*pgbouncer* is a popular, small connection pooler for Postgresql.
+**pgbouncer** is a popular, small connection pooler for Postgresql.
 This is yet another docker image with pgbouncer, based on alpine.

-At the top of the file there should be a short introduction and/ or overview that explains **what** the project is.
-This description should match descriptions added for package managers (Gemspec, package.json, etc.)

 ## Code Example
 You can configure it by Environment variables: